alex-mccombie/resume_readme/README.md

 	- A coders work can be judged from anywhere.
 	- I can thrive in any role where I am judged by my code.

-- Meaningful work
+- Mission oriented
 	- Solving human problems is the purpose of all business and technology.
 	- I love innovation, and innovative industries - renewable energy, machine learning,  graphics and VR, gaming are all fields I can really throw myself at.
 	- Sustainable businesses grow by solving a problem, and adding to collective human happiness.
-	- I always aim to over-perform - but I want to over-perform in an ethical industry that the world really needs.
+	- I always aim to over-perform - so I want to over-perform in an ethical industry that the world really needs.

-- Tuned In
+- Tuned in
 	- Remote work also means I get to choose my soundtrack.
 	- Software is more than the code itself - it’s a delicate web of implied connections created by the shape of the code.
 I have specific tracks (links below) I use to get into a coding state of mind so I can see the imaginary connections.
 It’s much easier to modify complex behaviours and write code that fits a new design when you have a clear image of it.
 The music has just become part of the toolkit over the years.

-- Performance coder
+- Performance coding
 	- Coding in the cloud age has become a performance art.
 		- As a coder, I am always aware of my audience.
 They are going to experience my work, and the aim is to code something they will love.
 	- When there is an audience with an urgent problem, the solution is sometimes just a short code sprint away.
 	- 	Wherever possible, I will collapse deadlines with a 10x result using a shortcut no-one else saw.

-- User Friendly
+- User friendly
 	- I also understand that most people don’t really give a flying _fig_ about software.
 They just want the software to work so they can get on with their day.
 		- I speak fluent computerese as a second language, but I try to avoid speaking it around humans.
 	- I don’t want to fill this resume with a list of every tech that has been released in the last 30 years.
 But you can safely assume I’ve worked with it.